Skip to main content

 Customer-facing analytics usually develops through five levels: static or external reporting, embedded dashboards, self-service analytics, productised insights and monetised analytics.

 Product teams do not need to jump to the final stage at once.
 The useful next step depends on what users can already do with their data and which reporting requests still reach your team.
 Luzmo gives teams the infrastructure to move from basic reporting to a more valuable analytics experience as customer needs and commercial goals grow.
+That progression is also where analytics becomes a commercial lever: see how to monetize embedded analytics as customers move up the model.

 Explore the full customer-facing analytics maturity model to see what each level looks like in practice.